Have you ever experienced pain throughout the body and trouble sleeping? These could be a symptoms of fibromyalgia.

-A person with fibromyalgia may experience overwhelming feelings of tiredness, and chronic pain in the arms, chest, legs, abdomen, and back.
-There is still not any proven fibromyalgia treatment but doctors and health care providers help to manage and treat symptoms.
+A person with fibromyalgia may experience overwhelming feelings of tiredness and chronic pain in the arms, chest, legs, abdomen, and back.
+However, there is still not any proven fibromyalgia treatment, but doctors and health care providers help to manage and treat symptoms.

 Your likelihood of developing fibromyalgia may increase if you also have other medical illnesses, particularly rheumatoid arthritis, psychological disorders, or pain-causing conditions.
 Among these ailments are: